 Michigan is no stranger to legumes!
 Michigan beans are dry edible beans, produced in abundance in our great state.
-Michigan beans are ready for harvest from late August through October and are available throughout the year, either canned or in dry packaging.
+You can find Michigan beans throughout the year, either canned or in dry packaging.

-- Michigan is the second largest producer of total beans, but first in the nation in the production of Black Beans, Cranberry Beans and Small Red Beans and second in the nation in the production of navy beans.
+- Michigan is the second largest producer of total beans, but first in the nation in the production of black beans, cranberry beans and small red beans [NN2] and second in the nation in the production of navy beans

 - Aside from meat products, dry beans are the highest source of protein available